 GeneCards Summary for PUS10 Gene

-PUS10 (Pseudouridylate Synthase 10) is a Protein Coding gene.
+PUS10 (Pseudouridine Synthase 10) is a Protein Coding gene.
+Diseases associated with PUS10 include Peroxisome Biogenesis Disorder 11A and Astrakhan Spotted Fever.
 Gene Ontology (GO) annotations related to this gene include RNA binding and pseudouridine synthase activity.